 - Select Sentiment Risk as CTA Reason.

 - Select a CSM's name in the Default Owner field.

 - Click SAVE.

-Click RUN NOW, to run the rule.
+- Click RUN NOW, to run the rule.
 You can also schedule the rule to run at a later stage.
 For more information, refer Scheduling Rules.